 Think beyond customer service

 It’s vital to remember that customer experience (or CX) is more than customer service.
-While CX roles do typically entail traditional customer service duties, many incorporate marketing and analysis tasks, too.
+While CX roles do typically entail traditional customer service duties, many incorporate marketing and analysis responsibilities, too.
 Customer experience specialists are on the front lines of consumer interaction but also contribute valuable insights to help teams across the enterprise enhance the customer experience, retain business and increase revenue.

 Some of the quintessential responsibilities found in a customer experience specialist job description include: